dpkmhn/StaffSpace/README.md

 # StaffSpace

-> A full stack application to store, update and delete employee details.
+> A full-stack employee management system application to store, update and delete employee details.

 ## Tools and Technologies used